-Taylor, Timothy; Principles of Economics, 3rd Edition, published by Freeloadpress, 2014, ISBN: 1-930789-26-2 (2nd edition also is acceptable)
+Taylor, Timothy; Principles of Economics, 3rd Edition, published by Freeloadpress, 2014, ISBN: 1-930789-26-2 (2nd edition also is acceptable if you already have it)

-Why: Traditional economics textbooks generally cost over \$200, which I consider too much.
-Instead I use a textbook that is available direct from the publisher at www.textbookmedia.com.
+Why: Traditional economics textbooks from the big 4 oligopolistic publishers generally cost over \$200, which we consider too much.
+Instead we use a textbook that is available direct from the publisher at www.textbookmedia.com.